Your bridge to success.

 Hubbard’s School is a co-educational, Queensland Independent School situated at Level 1/ 15 Lang Parade, Milton.

-The Hubbard's School educational program is recognised as an alternative, differentiated, rigorous academic pathway.
-This pathway and pedagogical approach is tailored to prepare and support academic students in preparation for future tertiary studies.
+The Hubbard's School educational program is recognised as an alternative, differentiated, rigorous academic pathway for senior school students.
+This pathway and pedagogical approach is tailored to prepare and support academic students to complete year 12 through external senior examinations in preparation for future tertiary studies.
 This pathway also enables students who require a flexible education program to cater to their personal situation.
-Some of the reasons that students choose this pathway include: heavy training schedules in sports, dance, theatre and music, accelerated or differentiated learning styles, and unique medical circumstances.
+Students can tailor their individual educational program by selecting from one to five subjects during the year.
+Some of the reasons that students choose this pathway include: heavy training schedules in sports, dance, theatre and music, accelerated or differentiated learning styles, and unique medical circumstances

 Year 11 & 12 (Senior External)